louischatriot/h4e/README.md

 h4e
 ===

-Hogan for Express v3 (should work with the v2 too but I haven't tested it yet), with support for partials and layouts.
+Hogan for Express 3.x (should work with Express 2.x too but I haven't tested it yet), with support for partials and layouts.

 ## Installation